This Policy will explain the following:

 Corrections and Control

 We retain your personal information we collect for as long as necessary to provide the services, products, and information you request, or as long as permitted or required by applicable law.
+You may update your personal information at any time by opening your account online and editing the profile.

 Depending on applicable law you may have the right to: